-The tpmSts field is used by the TPM to indicate its current status.
+A TPMSts field is used by a TPM to indicate its current status.
 This field should only be used for fatal errors for which a TPM response code cannot be provided.
-An example is the response buffer has not been allocated in physical memory.
-Software may stop using the TPM when this field is set.
-The initial state of this field should reflect the operational state of the TPM.
+An example is the response buffer is not in physical memory.
+Software may stop using a TPM when this field is set.
+The initial state of this field should reflect the operational state of a TPM.

-- 1. Reads to this field SHALL be valid as defined in Section 7.6. - 2.
-The TPM MAY set this field to 1 on a fatal error. - 3.
-The TPM SHALL NOT set this field to 1 for any other reason other than a fatal error.
+1. Reads to this field SHALL be valid as defined in Section 7.6.

+- 2. A TPM MAY set this field to 1 on a fatal error. - 3.
+A TPM SHALL NOT set this field to 1 for any other reason other than a fatal error.

-6.5.3.6 Control Area Cancel Register
+6.5.3.5 Control Area Cancel Register

-Cancel may be used by Software to request the TPM to terminate processing the current command.
+Cancel may be used by Software to request a TPM to terminate processing the current command.
 Software might request this because the system is going to a lower power state.
-The TPM will either complete the currently processing command and return the result, or will cancel the command and return the return code TPM_RC_Canceled.
-In general, for long running commands, the TPM may have checkpoints in its code to check the state of the Cancel field.
-If, at one of these checkpoints, the TPM sees a Command Cancel request, the TPM has the option of canceling the command or completing the command.
-TPM's are not required to perform this check.
+A TPM will either complete the currently processing command and return the result or will cancel the command and return the return code TPM_RC_Canceled.
+In general, for long running commands, a TPM may have checkpoints in its code to check the state of the Cancel field.
+If, at one of these checkpoints, a TPM sees a Command Cancel request, a TPM has the option of canceling the command or completing the command.
+TPMs are not required to perform this check.

 Cancel is an asynchronous input.
-Driver writers should take care in use of this function in their drivers, as the TPM could enter a state where it would process no commands.
-This case may occur if Software sends a Cancel, but fails to clear it.
+Driver writers should take care in use of this function in their drivers, as a TPM could enter a state where it would process no commands.
+This case may occur if Software sends a Cancel but fails to clear it.
 A TPM may be implemented in such that it will continue to cancel or complete the command and transition to Command Completion with a result.
 Alternatively, TPMs may be implemented such that they only cancel a single command.
-Driver writers should take care to send Command Cancel requests only when the TPM is in Command Execution state and to only clear the field when the TPM has exited Command Execution to avoid race conditions.
+Driver writers should take care to send Command Cancel requests only when a TPM is in Command Execution state and to only clear the field when a TPM has exited Command Execution to avoid race conditions.

-When the TPM is in Command Execution, and it receives a Seize request, the TPM will treat Seize as a Command Cancel followed by a transition to Idle.
-When the TPM is not in Command Execution, Software may write this fieldwithout.
+When a TPM is in Command Execution, and it receives a Seize request, a TPM will treat Seize as a Command Cancel followed by a transition to Idle.
+When a TPM is not in Command Execution, Software may write this field at any time.

-Table 33 - TPM CRB Control Cancel
+Table 39 - TPM CRB Control Cancel

-Abbrev viation: TPM_CRB_CTRL_CANCEL_x
+Abbre viation: TPM_CRB_CTRL_CANCEL_x

-Genera al Descript ion: Control Area Cancel
+Gener al Descript ion: Control Area Cancel

-Bit Des scriptions:
+Bit De scriptions:

-31:0 Read / Write Cancel 0000 0000h Used by Software to cancel command processing Reads return correct value Writes (0000 0001h): Cancel a command Writes (0000 0000h): Clears field when command has been cancelled
+31:0 Read / Write Cancel 0000 0000h Used by Software to cancel command processing.
+Reads return correct value.
+Writes (0000 0001h): Cancel a command.
+Writes (0000 0000h): Clears field when command has been cancelled

-- 1. When the TPM is in the Command Execution state and this field is set to 0001h: - a.
-The TPM MAY terminate command processing, - b.
-The TPM SHALL return a response and transition to the Command Completion state: - i.
-If the command is successfully completed, the TPM SHALL return the command response. - ii.
-If the command is terminated, the TPM SHALL return TPM_RC_CANCELED.

-- iii.
-The TPM SHALL complete the command or cancel it within TIMEOUT_B. - iv.
-The TPM SHALL clear the Start field to 0000 0000h. - 2.
-When the TPM is in any state other than Command Execution, the TPM SHOULD ignore writes to this field.
+- 1. When a TPM is in the Command Execution state and this field is set to 0001h: - a.
+A TPM MAY terminate command processing, - b.
+A TPM SHALL return a response and transition to the Command Completion state: - i.
+If the command is successfully completed, a TPM SHALL return the command response. - ii.
+If the command is terminated, a TPM SHALL return TPM_RC_CANCELED. - iii.
+A TPM SHALL complete the command or cancel it within TIMEOUT B. - iv.
+A TPM SHALL clear the Start field to 0000 0000h. - 2.
+When a TPM is in any state other than Command Execution, a TPM SHOULD ignore writes to this field.

-6.5.3.7 Control Area Start Register
+6.5.3.6 Control Area Start Register